New to Church?

 Welcome!
 Whether you've just moved to the area, or have lived here all your life, we want you to know just how welcome you will be at your parish church and we hope the information below helps.

 Covid-19: The information that follows is for more 'normal times'.
-At present we are slowly making our way back into the church building, after 4 months of worshipping via Zoom every Sunday.
-You will be very welcome to join us on that journey!
+You will be very welcome to join a service via Zoom.
 Please don't hesitate to contact us for more information.

 Key information about the church...

 Where and when does the church meet?

 Our Church meets every Sunday at 8:00 am and 10:00am for our Sunday Services.
 Aim to arrive at least 10 minutes early to ensure you're comfortable in time for the service to start.

 We meet at:

 St. Peter and St. Paul's Church